jalexstark/heptodes/zebraix/doc/src/background/RatQuad.md

 5. Vertegrams are required, even if they prefer parallel attachment, to provide a continuous attachment "perimeter" divided into the four faces.

-6. Each face has a connected spline sequence.
+6. Each face has a connected curve sequence.
 For example, the input face of a rounded rectangle would be 1/8 of a circle connected to a straight line connected to 1/8 of a circle.